yusuke0913/Documentation/source/includes/_employees.md

 > The above command returns an empty response.

 This endpoint deletes an Employee.
-You can not delete an Employee who have Payouts registered to them.
+You can not delete an Employee after a Payout has been registered to it.

 ### HTTP Request